Hi there, I'm Max Larter, welcome to my personal website!

 Read more about my background here.Drought and cold stress

-I'm currently looking for students (Bsc. and Msc.)!
+I'm not currently looking for students, sorry.

 Credits